kilfour/QuickMGenerate/README.md

 ###'Generating' constants.
 Use `MGen.Constant<T>(T value)`.

-this generator is most usefull in combination with others and is used to inject constants into combined generators.
+This generator is most usefull in combination with others and is used to inject constants into combined generators.

+###Picking an element out of a range.
+Use `MGen.ChooseFrom<T>(params T[] values)`.

+Picks a random value from a list of options.

+F.i. `MGen.ChooseFrom(1, 2)` will return either 1 or 2.

 ###Casting Generators.